palantir/atlasdb/docs/source/schemas/index.rst

 layout allows a row to have a subset of the named columns, whereas the dynamic layout allows a row to have more than one full column set.

-There are four main operations which can be conducted against an atlasdb
+There are four main operations which can be conducted against an AtlasDB
 table: get, getRange, put, and delete.
 The **get** operation retrieves all cell-value pairs with the specified row values.
 The **getRange** operation retrieves all cell-value pairs whose row values either fall